cdcabrera/curiosity-frontend/CONTRIBUTING.md

 #### Manual cycle for updating NPMs
 Our schedule for updating NPMs
-- 1x a month: running our aggregated dependency update script for all low level packages that require only testing confirmation
+- 1x a month: running our aggregated dependency update script for all low-level packages that require only testing confirmation
    - `$ npm run build:deps`
 - 1x a month: running updates on NPMs that require additional visual and build confirmation. **These packages' semver confidence is labeled as suspect.
 Breaking changes have been introduced as minor and patch versions.
 If a package consistently adheres to semver, subject to discussion, they'll be removed from this list.** This includes...
    - dependency-name: "@patternfly/*"